History of fencing: Development into a sport

 1763 fencing print from Domenico Angelo's instruction book.
 Angelo was instrumental in turning fencing into an athletic sport.

 The need to train swordsmen for combat in a nonlethal manner led fencing and swordsmanship to include a sport aspect from its beginnings, from before the medieval tournament right up to the modern age.

 The shift towards fencing as a sport rather than as military training happened from the mid-18th century, and was led by Domenico Angelo, who established a fencing academy, Angelo's School of Arms, in Carlisle House, Soho, London in 1763.
-There, he taught the aristocracy the fashionable art of swordsmanship which they had previously had to go the continent to learn, and also set up a riding school in the former rear garden of the house.
+There, he taught the aristocracy the fashionable art of swordsmanship which they had previously had to go to the continent to learn, and also set up a riding school in the former rear garden of the house.
 He was fencing instructor to the Royal Family.
 With the help of artist Gwyn Delin, he had an instruction book published in England in 1763 which had 25 engraved plates demonstrating classic positions from the old schools of fencing.
 His school was run by three generations of his family and dominated the art of European fencing for almost a century.

 He established the essential rules of posture and footwork that still govern modern sport fencing, although his attacking and parrying methods were still much different from current practice.
 Although he intended to prepare his students for real combat, he was the first fencing master yet to emphasize the health and sporting benefits of fencing more than its use as a killing art, particularly in his influential book L’École des armes (The School of Fencing), published in 1763.
 According to the Encyclopædia Britannica, "Angelo was the first to emphasize fencing as a means of developing health, poise, and grace.
 As a result of his insight and influence, fencing changed from an art of war to a sport."

 Corporate student of the "Agronomia" in Bonn 1928/1929.

 As fencing progressed, the combat aspect slowly faded until only the rules of the sport remained.
 While the fencing taught in the late 19th and early 20th centuries was intended to serve both for competition and the duel (while understanding the differences between the two situations), the type of fencing taught in a modern sport fencing salle is intended only to train the student to compete in the most effective manner within the rules of the sport.

 The first regularized fencing competition was held at the inaugural Grand Military Tournament and Assault at Arms in 1880, held at the Royal Agricultural Hall, in Islington in June.
 The Tournament featured a series of competitions between army officers and soldiers.
 Each bout was fought for five hits and the foils were pointed with black to aid the judges.
 In the United States, the Amateur Fencers League of America drew up a rulebook for fencing in 1891, in Britain the Amateur Gymnastic & Fencing Association drew up an official set of fencing regulations in 1896.